sugarvoid/make-words/README.md

-# love-typing
+# Love Typing

-A remake of typing game I came across.
-Using it as an exercise to learn love2D.
+A remake of typing game I came across itch.
+Using it as an exercise to learn the [Love2D](https://love2d.org/) framework.

 Original game [link](https://mantequilla525.itch.io/word-chain)